 - A grievance is a form of complaint where the circumstance is regarded as unfair treatment or that hardship has been afflicted by the FPC.

-- A concern is any form of expression of worry, apprehension, or anxiety with regards to our products, operations, services, or the performance, behaviour and conduct of staff.
-A concern includes minor issues that can be easily resolved, for example, through providing information.
+- A concern is any form of expression of worry, apprehension or anxiety in relation to our products, operations, services or the performance, behaviour and conduct of staff.
+A concern includes minor issues that can be easily resolved (eg. through providing information).
 Concerns may originate from an individual or an organisation.
 Concerns may escalate to complaints if they are not handled effectively.

 Supporting informationShow more

-- Specific details and nature incident for which complaints are documented, including dates, times, names of FPC staff contacted.
+- Specific details and nature of the incident for which complaints are documented, including dates, times and names of FPC staff contacted.

 - Copies of supporting documents.